• Skip to Content

 Incompletes

-Conditions for resolving an incomplete are established by the instructor.
-A final grade must be submitted to the Registrar within four weeks after the start of the following term.
-A grade of F will be assigned if the incomplete work is not submitted by the deadline.
-For the academic year 2023–2024, the dates by which final grades for incomplete work must be resolved are as follows.
+Conditions for resolving an incomplete are established by the instructor and must be signed by both instructor and student as an Incomplete Grade Contract.
+The terms of this contract must be finalized before the end of the term.
+A final grade must be submitted to the Registrar by the specified time in the contract.
+The default grade provided by the instructor will be assigned if the incomplete work is not submitted by the deadline.
+For the academic year 2024-2025, the default dates by which final grades for incomplete work must be resolved are as follows:.

 EP - Incomplete